Skip to main content

 Customizing the pipeline

 When you run dlt init zendesk weaviate, dlt creates a file called zendesk_pipeline.py in the current directory.
-This file contains an example pipeline that you can use to load data from Zendesk source.
+This file contains an example pipeline that you can use to load data from a Zendesk source.
 Let's edit this file to make it work for our use case:

 import dlt